c00lgat/OBSIDIAN/Basic Command Syntax.md

 ---
 ## Samba

-Samba is a Linux tool or utility that allows sharing for Linux resourves such as files and printers to with other operating systems
+Samba is a Linux tool or utility that allows sharing for Linux resources such as files and printers to with other operating systems

 It works exactly like NFS but the difference is NFS shares within Linux or UNIX like system whereas Samba shares with other OS (Windows, MAC etc)